-Effective October 1, 2015, there are new divorce grounds in Maryland which permit couples to get divorced without a statutory waiting period.
+Did you know?
+There is no statutory waiting period effective October 1, 2015, there are new divorce grounds in Maryland which permit couples to get divorced.

 To obtain an absolute divorce under these new “mutual consent” grounds, they must meet the following criteria: